-- meet the demands of the predicted growth in traffic resulting from existing and future developments nearby
+- meeting the demands of the predicted growth in traffic resulting from existing and future developments nearby

-- improve safety for road users and the local community
+- improving safety for road users and the local community

 Having registered with the Conservation Trust, the A160 team are now looking to encourage local schools and landowners to register with the Bumblebee Conservation Trust to build and maintain bumblebee friendly habitats.